 “Each guy wanted something slightly different in their heads and I’d make them the way they wanted.
 For example some guys wanted the eye of the hook more forward in the head and others wanted eyeballs.
 Each configuration, especially the hook eye placement, made the jig fish differently.

-McCain is now 76 years old and lives in Florida.
+At the time this article was originally written, 2012, McCain was 76 years old and living in Florida.
 Not only is he credited with the development of the football head, he and partner Jack Loyd were the winners of the first Western Bass Fishing Association TriState team championship in 1976.

 “I live in Florida now and fish whenever I can,” he said.
 “I just grab some worms, put them in my bag, get on my bicycle and fish pond to pond.
 I went out the other day and my first couple of fish were 2-pounders and then I caught a 4-1/2 and then followed that with three more 4-pounders.”